Go World Travel is reader-supported and may earn a commission from purchases made through links in this piece.

 Craft Tradition in the Shetland Islands

-Shetland’s craft tradition dates back centuries, and archaeological excavations show that the earliest inhabitants made everything they needed from materials at hand.
+Shetland’s craft tradition dates back centuries, and archaeological excavations show that the earliest inhabitants made everything they needed from the materials at hand.

 A leisurely five-minute walk from the town centre took me to the Böd of Gremista.
 This typical 18th-century fishing booth, or Böd, was used to house fishermen and their gear and was a working store for the nearby fish-drying beach.
 Arthur Anderson, a co-founder of what is now P & O Ferries, was born here in 1792.
 Now it is a popular museum celebrating his life, furnished in basic Shetland style.